Who

 .

-George (Xun) Wang is an associate professor in Sociology at
+George (Xun) Wang is a professor in Sociology at the

 - Gene Shackman, Xun Wang and Ya-Lin Liu.
 Is life getting better?
 A